What is a Psychological Injury?

 Is Medical Evidence Not Necessary for a Psychological Injury Claim?

 Let’s be clear, medical expert evidence is NOT unimportant.
 The SCC emphasizes how expert medical evidence can help establish that a plaintiff’s psychological injuries are “serious and prolonged” enough to warrant compensation.
 In short, a plaintiff must still present evidence to show that they have a psychological injury – but a diagnosis and expert medical evidence is no longer a strict requirement.

 Psychological Injury Claim Lawyers

 The SCC made a definitive statement and one that resonates well for people suffering from psychological injuries.
 However, properly establishing your claim for injuries, both physical and psychological, is complicated.
 Further, you only get one shot to do so.
-So if you’re hurt because of someone else’s negligence, give the experienced psychological injury lawyers at Robinson LLP a call today.
+So if you’re hurt because of someone else’s negligence, give the experienced psychological injury lawyers at Robinson LLP a call today for a free consultation.
 We’re here to help.